tsurdilo/wg-serverless/workflow/spec/spec.md

 Switch states can be viewed as gateways.
 They define matching choices which then define which state should be triggered next upon successful match.
+The current definitions of switch state defines multiple "choices".
+And, Not, and Or choices define a single boolean operator which is to be applied to its elements.
+Multiple or nesting of boolean operators is currently not allowed.
+We will lift this limitation to allow a more flexible approach in the near future.

 #### <a name="switch-state-choices"></a>Switch State: Choices